luismts/100-days-of-blockchain-code/README.md

   ### Day 56: September 12, 2018
  ##### Developing my own game on Ethereum

-**Today's Progress**: Read article series about the ERC721 standard
+**Today's Progress**: Read article series about the ERC721 standard.

 **Thoughts**: Learned about why the ERC721 token standard requires the ERC165 token standard.
 Luckily it's not rocket science.
 The ERC165 token standard interface only has one function `supportsInterface`.
 I quote: